-- Notice the new row at the bottom of the grid showing the Mean for this column.
+- Notice the new row at the bottom of the grid showing the statistics we selected for this column.

 The view of the grid now includes a sort, a filter, and a summary statistic.

 Notice the message "This grid view has been modified" was added when you added the summary statistic.
 The grid you are now seeing is not the original default.
 You have not changed anything about the underlying imported data table, merely how you see it in this grid.

-to make this changed grid view persistent and sharable with others.
+To save this changed grid view, making it persistent and sharable with others, follow these steps:

-- Select Named and give the new grid a name (such as "Grid with Statistic").
+- Select Named and give the new grid a name (such as "Grid with Statistics").

 - Check the box for "Make this grid view available to all users."

 - Click Save.

-- Notice that the grid now has Grid With Statistic shown above it.
+- Notice that the grid now has Grid With Statistics shown above it.

 - To switch between grid views, use the (Grid Views) menu in the grid header.
-Switch between "default" and "Grid With Statistic" to see the difference.
+Switch between "default" and "Grid With Statistics" to see the difference.